deepcoder/bluetooth-temperature-sensors/README.md

 # bluetooth-temperature-sensors
-Read Bluetooth Advertising Packets from BLE temperature sensors and publish data to MQTT
+Read Bluetooth Advertising Packets from BLE temperature sensors and publish data to MQTT.
+This C language program runs on Linux.
+I have successfully used it on Raspberry Pi OS, Ubuntu 18 and Ubuntu 20.

 This program decodes the bluetooth advertising packets for the following BLE temperature and humidity sensors:
 ```